apache/datafusion-ballista/dev/release/README.md

 # Release Process

-Development happens on the `main` branch, and most of the time, we depend on DataFusion using GitHub dependencies rather than using an official release from crates.io.
+Development happens on the `main` branch, and most of the time, we depend on DataFusion using a git dependency (depending on a specific git revision) rather than using an official release from crates.io.
 This allows us to pick up new features and bug fixes frequently by creating PRs to move to a later revision of the code.
 It also means we can incrementally make updates that are required due to changes in DataFusion rather than having a large amount of work to do when the next official release is available.

 When there is a new official release of DataFusion, we update the `main` branch to point to that, update the version number, and create a new release branch, such as `branch-0.11`.
 Once this branch is created, we switch the `main` branch